OctopusDeploy/docs/docs/guides/multi-tenant-deployments/multi-tenant-deployments-prior-to-octopus-3.4/index.md

 When much larger numbers of customers are concerned it may be wise to consider making architectural changes to the application.

-For example, if deployment consists of many copies of the exact same website, just with a few configuration differences per customer, perhaps store those configuration settingsÂ in the database, and use the host header field (`HttpContext.Request.Url.Host` in ASP.NET) to determine who the current customer is and respond accordingly.
+For example, if deployment consists of many copies of the exact same website, just with a few configuration differences per customer, perhaps store those configuration settings in the database, and use the host header field (`HttpContext.Request.Url.Host` in ASP.NET) to determine who the current customer is and respond accordingly.
 Not only will this make deployment simpler; it will most likely result in an easier to manage application, and reduce overall resource utilization resulting in higher density and profitability.